tomfishemoji/tomfishemoji.github.io/pages/uses.md

     - /faq/devices/
 ---

-Apparently a `/uses` page is a [sort-of-standard](https://uses.tech/), so here's a handy dandy page of things I use - if that tickles your fancy for whatever reason.
+I saw that a `/uses` page is a [cool thing nerds were doing](https://uses.tech/), so here's a handy dandy page of the things *I* use - if that tickles your fancy.

 ---